 Still looking for the “perfect” church, where everyone is prim and proper and no one gets in your way?
-Or perhaps you are one of those always scouting around for the next big move of God, that you’ve never really had a local assembly where you are being blessed and being a blessing, then you are doing yourself a dis-favor-you need to be planted in the house of God in order to flourish.
+Or perhaps you are one of those always scouting around for the next big move of God, that you’ve never really had a local assembly where you are being blessed and being a blessing, then you are doing yourself a dis-favour-you need to be planted in the house of God in order to flourish.

 Plus there’s a spiritual covering that comes with being under a ministry that preaches the undiluted word of God, in and out of season.